 Senior Vice President and Program Manager—Education

 Leslie oversees the Foundation's educational investments as well as its human resources and communications activities.
 Prior to joining the Foundation, Leslie spent 27 years in Human Resources, her last position as a consultant with Hewitt Associates, LLC.
-She currently serves on several Advisory Boards and Committees, including the StrivePartnership Executive Committee, the StriveTogether National Advisory Board, the Cincinnati Business Committee Education Task Force, the Greater Cincinnati Service Learning Network and the Greater Cincinnati STEM Collaborative Advisory Board.
-Leslie is the Board President of Cincy Bike Share, Inc. and Chair of the Read On!
-Ventures Advisory Board.
+She currently serves on several Advisory Boards and Committees, including the StriveTogether National Advisory Board, the Cincinnati Business Committee Education Task Force, the Greater Cincinnati Service Learning Network and the Greater Cincinnati STEM Collaborative Advisory Board.
+Leslie is the Board President of Cincy Red Bike and Chairs both the StrivePartnership Executive Committee and the Every Child Capital Venture Fund Advisory Committee.
 She is also a graduate of Leadership Cincinnati Class XXXIV.
 Leslie and her husband Tim currently reside in East Walnut Hills and are the parents of two sons currently residing in Cincinnati and Colorado.
 Like Tim, Leslie was a close personal friend of the Hailes.